 Solutes precipitate and combine to form stones formed of calcium oxalate usually around a nidus of uric acid.
 Other solutes that form stones are ca and mg phosphates, cystine, and uric acid staghorn calculi form in the presence of chronic urinary tract infections.
 Stones can be painful, may require ...Read more

-- Talk to a doctor online
+- Talk to a doctor live online for free

-- Is beer good for a kidney infection?
+- Is beer good for kidney infection?

-- Is orange juice good for kidney stones?
+- Is vinegar good for kidney stones?

-- Is green tea good for kidney stones?
+- Is apple good for kidney stones?